eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 You will need to register your digital twin provider with the [In-Vehicle Digital Twin Service](../../../README.md#high-level-design).
 This registration will make your digital twin provider discoverable to digital twin consumers through the In-Vehicle Digital Twin Service.

 >[In-Vehicle Digital Twin Service:](../../../README.md#high-level-design) "Ibeji's architecture has an In-Vehicle Digital Twin Service at its core.
 The In-Vehicle Digital Twin Service captures all of the vehicle's primary capabilities and makes them available to Ibeji consumers.
 Another component in Ibeji's architecture is the Provider.
 A vehicle may have one or more providers.
 A provider exposes a subset of the vehicle's primary capabilities by registering them with the In-Vehicle Digital Twin Service.
 Once registered with the In-Vehicle Digital Twin Service they can in turn be offered to Ibeji consumers.
-Each capability includes meta data that allow Ibeji consumers to comprehend the nature of the capability, how to work with it and how it can be remotely accessed".
+Each capability includes metadata that allows Ibeji consumers to comprehend the nature of the capability, how to work with it and how it can be remotely accessed".

 1. Reference the [main.rs file of your digital twin provider](../../../samples/mixed/provider/src/main.rs).
 The main.rs file outlines the behavior of the signals in your digital twin provider sample.
 This includes a vehicle simulator that can emulate changes in its signals.
 These changes are then published to any digital twin consumers that have subscribed to your digital twin provider.